coste-v/kubernetes_infra_tutorial/Part2.md

       storage: 0.01M
 ```

 Here we create a resource that will allow the pods using it to read or write up to 0.01 Mega.
 The pods only know about the volume claim.
-And, behind the scene, the volume claim will choose among available volumes, the on with the right storageClassName.
+And, behind the scene, the volume claim will choose among available volumes, the one with the right storageClassName.

 Let's create the volume claim :